 Lower the heat to medium and add the medallions to the skillet, season with salt and pepper and cook 1 1/2 minutes per side.

 After the medallions have cooked, remove them from the skillet and tent with aluminum foil to keep them warm.
 Reduce the heat to medium-low and pour in the reserved marinade.
 Cook 5 minutes or until it’s reduced, stirring occasionally then brush the glaze over the top of the sliced pork medallions.

-We usually eat Honey Balsamic Pork Tenderloin with smashed potatoes.
-They go well with the pork and also cook quickly with no peeling involved.
-When pork tenderloins are on sale, I’ll buy extra for this dish and Apricot Glazed Pork another favorite at our house.
+We love this Honey Balsamic Pork Tenderloin with a side of smashed potatoes.
+It goes really well with the pork and also cooks quickly since and no peeling the potatoes is also a plus.
+When pork tenderloins are on sale, I’ll buy extra and freeze them so I have the pork on hand for this recipe and another favorite, Apricot Glazed Pork .

 - 1 1/2 - 2 pound pork tenderloin

 - 1/4 cup jam (Triple Berry used but any red fruit jam is good)